-This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TVT.2017.2739298, IEEE Transactions on Vehicular Technology improvement is about 80% (i.e. the percentage variation is -80%); setting to 1 the hot spot number and changing the nanosatellite number from 6 to 8, the percentage performance improvement is 21%, as highlighted through the first two ellipses of Figure 8(a).
+Raising the nanosatellite and hot spot number, the performance improves.
+This is true because increasing the number of nanosatellites2, the distance between two consecutive nanosatellites decreases, and increasing the number of hot spots, the amount of data that can be uploaded on nanosatellites during each orbit grows up.
+For example, setting to 4 the nanosatellite number and changing the hot spot number from 1 to 5 the percentage performance improvement is about 80% (i.e., the percentage variation is -80%); setting to 1 the hot spot number and changing the nanosatellite number from 6 to 8, the percentage performance improvement is 21%, as highlighted through the first two ellipses of Fig. 8(a).
 The obtained ADT reduction fixing the hot spot number and varying the number of nanosatellites from 1 to 18 is about 92%, while fixing the nanosatellites number and varying the number of hot spots from 1 to 10 is about 88%.
-Figure 8 also highlights that increasing the number of hot spots the percentage variation remains almost constant independently on the nanosatellite number: increasing the number of hot spots from 1 to 5 the percentage performance increase is always about 80% by using a different number of nanosatellites.
-The cases for 4, 10, and 18 nanosatellites are evidenced in Figure 8(a) through vertical ellipses.
-Similarly, increasing the number of hot spots from 6 to 10 the percentage performance increase is about 35% independently of the number of used nanosatellites, as evidenced by the vertical ellipses in Figure 8(b), again for 4, 10, and 18 nanosatellites.
-Equivalently, augmenting the number of nanosatellites, the percentage variation is almost constant independently on the hot spot number: increasing the number of nanosatellites from 6 to 8 the percentage performance increase by using 1 and 6 hot spots, respectively, is very similar (21% and 25%), as evidenced in Figures 8(a) and 8(b) through horizontal ellipses.
+Fig. 8 also highlights that increasing the number of hot spots the percentage variation remains almost constant independently on the nanosatellite number: increasing the number of hot spots from 1 to 5 the percentage performance increase is always about 80% by using a different number of nanosatellites.
+The cases for 4, 10, and 18 nanosatellites are evidenced in Fig. 8(a) through vertical ellipses.
+Similarly, increasing the number of hot spots from 6 to 10 the percentage performance increase is about 35% independently of the number of used nanosatellites, as evidenced by the vertical ellipses in Fig. 8(b), again for 4, 10, and 18 nanosatellites.
+Equivalently, augmenting the number of nanosatellites, the percentage variation is almost constant independently on the hot spot number: increasing the number of nanosatellites from 6 to 8 the percentage performance increase by using 1 and 6 hot spots, respectively, is very similar (21% and 25%), as evidenced in Figs. 8(a) and 8(b) through horizontal ellipses.
 The same behaviour may be detected by changing the number of nanosatellites from 14 to 16 in the same figures.